danschmidt5189/lbrs-rest/README.md

-Yii2 REST Support
+Yii2 REST Proposal
 =========

-Goals:
+### Goals

-1. Provide a simple interface that classes can implement to allow conversion to arbitrary MIME types.
+1. Provide a simple interface for converting models to arbitrary MIME types.
+(E.g.
+'application/json', 'application/hal+json', etc.) This interface defines a "Resource".
+2. Bake Resource functionality into core classes like Model and ActiveRecord.
-2. Provide a special Response class that handles common use-cases regarding sending resources to the client.
-(E.g. partials on Ajax, content-type negotiation, etc.)
+3. Provide a special ResourceResponse class that handles content negotiation and formatting automatically.

-### ConvertibleInterface
+### ResourceInterface

+Resources can be represented in any number of arbitrary formats, and also maintain the concept of "freshness" and identity.

 The heart of Resource functionality is in the `ConvertibleInterface`: